 It is essential that businesses consider the potential impact on their staff, which may be through illness or through the need to stay at home to care for family members or children who cannot attend school, and consider the resultant impact on business processes.
 A Business Impact Analysis will identify critical staff and training requirements, and help to demonstrate where cross-training is critical to ensure that essential activities can be continued, or where alternate strategies will need to be considered.
 Crisis Management training and exercising will assist any Incident Management Teams to understand their roles and responsibilities during such an incident, and will give confidence in their ability to ensure an effective response.

-It is essential that there is an awareness programme for all members of staff so that they understand the possible impact on the business, and where they may have a role to play.
+It is also essential that there is an awareness programme for all members of staff so that they understand the possible impact on the business, and where they may have a role to play.
 Equally, absence and pay policies will need to be confirmed to reassure staff.